Minutes of the 9th GST Council Meeting held on 16 January 2017

 = = = = = = = =

-ll taxpayers below ₹ 1.5 crore should be with the State tax administration and that the Central administration should not take up audit of 10% of the taxpayers in this segment.
-The Hon'ble Minister from Kerala stated that the State tax administration was closer to small dealers in the administrative reach and he agreed that the Centre could have a small space for auditing taxpayers falling below the turnover limit of ₹ 1.5 crore and that this sample could be drawn from the entire taxpayer base below ₹ 1.5 crore turnover.
-The Hon'ble Minister from Maharashtra reiterated his preference for a vertical division with two-third share going to the States from the entire value chain and suggested that a variation of this principle might be allowed for those States who wanted to have exclusive control of taxpayers below ₹ 1.5 crore turnover.
-He added that the two-third share of such States could be calculated after adjusting the total number of taxpayers below &#
+te tax administration was closer to small dealers in the administrative reach and he agreed that the Centre could have a small space for auditing taxpayers falling below the turnover limit of Rs.
+1.5 crore and that this sample could be drawn from the entire taxpayer base below Rs.
+1.5 crore turnover.
+The Hon'ble Minister from Maharashtra reiterated his preference for a vertical division with two-third share going to the States from the entire value chain and suggested that a variation of this principle might be allowed for those States who wanted to have exclusive control of taxpayers below Rs.
+1.5 crore turnover.
+He added that the two-third share of such States could be calculated after adjusting the total number of taxpayers below Rs.
+1.5 crore turnover in their share.
+He observed that his proposal would help in expanding the tax base of the States and would obviate the need to expand their tax collection overhead.
+The Hon'ble Deputy Chief Minister of Gujarat supported this p

 = = = = = = = =